 A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Phoenix Valuations, LLC, we are an authority in knowing the worth of real estate features in Scottsdale and Maricopa County neighborhoods.
 This approach to value is most often given the most consideration when an appraisal is for a home purchase.

 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
-It all comes down to this, an appraiser from Phoenix Valuations, LLC will help you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
+Note: While the appraised value is probably the most reliable indication of what a house is worth, it probably will not be the final sales price.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from Phoenix Valuations, LLC will guarantee you get the most fair and balanced property value, so you can make profitable real estate decisions.